arthrod/modal-for-noobs/.github/CODE_OF_CONDUCT.md

-# newdotfiles Code of Conduct
+# modal-for-noobs Code of Conduct

 ## Our Pledge